ChrisLindland/racecar-website/docs/maps/localization/particle_filter_usage.md

 ```
 * After the program prints "…Received first LiDAR message," it should start to print "iters per sec: 20  possible: 21" to confirm that it is getting scan data and making localization estimates.
 * Debugging tips:
-    * We found that it is usually necessary for the vesc to be running completely (i.e. there’s a good Traxxas battery) in order for this to work.
+    * We found that it is usually necessary for the vesc to be running completely (i.e. there’s a good Traxxis battery) in order for this to work.
     * If the `roslaunch` starts launching, but then returns an error message like <font color="A00000">"cannot locate node of type particle_filter"</font>, it likely means that the "particle_filter.py" file in "~/localization/localization_ws/src/" needs executable permissions.
 You can give it these permissions by running `chmod +x particle_filter.py`.
     * If the `roslaunch` starts launching, but then the python file returns an error message like <font color="A00000">"ImportError: No module named range_libc"</font>, it likely means that the range_libc installation failed.
 Try it again according to our instructions [here](http://bwsi-racecar.com/maps/localization/particle_filter_installation/).
 Maybe the "setup.py" file in "~/localization/range_libc/pywrapper/" needs executable permissions.